-Coach: Nederland linebacker is ‘typical Bulldog’ - Port Arthur News
+“Typical Nederland Bulldog” Mikey Rangel is "fearless on the field," coach says - Port Arthur News

 “He played off and on last year,” Barrow said.
 “We’ve had different guys.
 He has solidified his spot there for sure.
 I’m glad he’s out there.”

-The coach said Rangel is generally quiet, but unlocks a different side to him on the field.
+The coach said Rangel is generally quiet, but unlocks a different side to his self on the football field.

-“I think I have heard him talk more on the football field than off it,” he said.
+“I think I have heard him talk more on the football field than off it,” Barrow said.
 “His friends might say he don’t ever shut up.
 He’s one of those guys that is smaller, but you don’t poke the bear.
 He has a tradition with our program.
 He has a brother that played here back in 2012.
 He’s aware of what being a Nederland Bulldog is all about.”

 Rangel said he is more in his element on the field.